ashfaqfarooqui/CppND-Capstone-Snake-Game/README.md

 3. Score made by the user is tracked and stored in a file.
 4. If there is a new highest this is reported to the user.
 5. Before termination the top 5 scores are displayed out.
+6. The game has been modified to accommodate two players
+7. Player 2 plays with the following keys: w- Up a- Down s- Left d- Right

 # File structure
 The following is a helicopter view of the different classes:

-- Controller -- Handles user input while playing the game
+- Controller -- Handles user input while playing the game for both players
-- Game --  the main class the initializes the Snake object and executes the game steps
+- Game --  the main class the initializes the Snake object and executes the game steps, places food and checks if there is a collision between the two snakes.
 - Renderer --  responsible for displaying and UI for the game
 - Player --  Holds information about the player and corresponding score
 - Score -- this class handles reading the previous scores and checks if a new highest is made.
 It also stores the scores into the scores.txt file.

 # Specifications met
 1. All three points related to "Loops, Functions, I/O"
-2. First three points of OOP.
+2. First five points of OOP.
+3. First point in memory Management